Completing Your Self Assessment Tax Return for Builders

 The extent to which you notice the difference will depend on what you were doing before.
 If you were employed full time as a builder and did not have any additional sources of income or other complications, then chances are you’ve never had to complete a Self Assessment Tax Return before – in which case, the prospect can seem quite daunting.
 However, there are many reasons why employed people find themselves completing a Self Assessment Tax Return anyway – in which case, the changes are not quite so extreme!

 The Self Assessment system for collecting income tax was introduced in 1997 and shifts the responsibility for declaring income onto the taxpayer's shoulders.
 There are strict deadlines you must meet to send back your tax return and pay tax owing, and missing them could mean incurring interest and penalties, so it’s vital you get it right.
 Having said that, with a bit of careful planning and some good advice and support, there is no reason why you should need to be scared or worried about anything tax related.
-Let’s look at it in some easy-to-understand stages:

 The value of good bookkeeping